Burroughs B6700 emulator project

 B6700 Display Panel

 The B6700 Display Panel is a somewhat complex arrangement of overlays as most of the panels above are shared between CPU and IO processors and different control groups (Memory Controller, Arithmetic Controller, Interrupt Controller etc).
-The Display Panel (DP) consists of switches, lights, and combined switch-lights.
+The Display Panel (DP) consists of switches, lights, and combined switch-lights (illuminated push button switches).
 Most of the bits within registers are combined switch-lights so the state of a register bit can be both seen and manipulated from the DP.
 Apparently, when operators were bored and the machine was hopefully(!) not busy a popular game was to play russian-roulette, pick a random register bit, flip its state and see how many times bits can be changed before the machine crashed or DS'd (discontinued) a job.

 Panel A shows the important programmer visible registers of the selected CPU.
 From top to bottom of Panel A is:

 - P register (51-bits) -

 - C register (51-bits) - temporary register for some operations and memory cycle states

 - A register (51-bits) - this is the top-of-stack register

 - B register (51-bits) - this the second word in the stack